nnewburg/battleShip/README.md

 ## Missing Features

-- There is a bug where AI may place their ships in a way the end and beginning or 2 seperate rows may occupy the same ship
+- There is a bug where AI may place their ships in a way the end and beginning of 2 seperate rows may occupy the same ship
 - There is not a functionality to end the game
 - There is not a functionality to announce when a single ship has been sunk